-There were two major vigilante groups that operated in San Francisco, California one occurring in 1851 and the other in 1856, both of which arose during the California Gold Rush in response to avid crime, government corruption, and prejudice against the immigrants.
-These two militia style groups lynched 12 people, kidnapped hundreds of others, and forced several elected officials to resign.
-Each Committee of Vigilance formally relinquished power after it decided the city had been “cleaned up.”
+Two major vigilante groups operated in San Francisco, California, one occurring in 1851 and the other in 1856, both of which arose during the California Gold Rush in response to avid crime, government corruption, and prejudice against the immigrants.
+These two militia-style groups lynched 12 people, kidnapped hundreds of others, and forced several elected officials to resign.
+Each Committee of Vigilance formally relinquished power after deciding the city had been “cleaned up.”

-When the young city was incapable of handling the disorder and mayhem taking place on what began to be called the “Barbary Coast,” San Francisco merchants established the “Committee of Vigilance” in 1851.
-Meeting in secret, the 700 member group drew up bylaws and soon announced that San Francisco’s elected government was incapable of protecting the life and property of the city’s citizens and claimed that role for itself.
+When the young city was incapable of handling the disorder and mayhem on what began to be called the “Barbary Coast,” San Francisco merchants established the “Committee of Vigilance” in 1851.
+Meeting in secret, the 700-member group drew up bylaws.
+It soon announced that San Francisco’s elected government was incapable of protecting the life and property of the city’s citizens and claimed that role for itself.

 The committee, believing that Australian immigrants were responsible for much of the city’s crime, immediately began to prevent them from landing in San Francisco and deporting more than two dozen others.
-Their justice was swift and certain, hanging four men accused of murder.
-Word of their deeds of lynching and excommunicating criminals spread fast and San Francisco’s crime rate declined rapidly.
+Their justice was swift and sure, hanging four men accused of murder.
+Word of their deeds of lynching and excommunicating criminals spread fast, and San Francisco’s crime rate declined rapidly.
 Their unprecedented success made them heroes throughout the west, spawning vigilante groups in numerous other locations.
-Their mission complete, the first organized group of San Francisco was formally disbanded by the end of 1852 and law enforcement returned to the elected authorities, all of which just happened to be former members of the committee.
+Their mission was complete; the first organized group of San Francisco was formally disbanded by the end of 1852.
+Law enforcement returned to the elected authorities, all of which just happened to be former committee members.

 1856 Vigilantes – In 1856, San Francisco was entirely under the control of its famous Vigilance Committee, a determined band of citizens that held the city under firm rule.
-At the time that the Vigilance Committee was formed, the conditions of the city’s outgrowth had caused widespread municipal corruption by a gang of organized political plunderers.
+When the Vigilance Committee was formed, the conditions of the city’s outgrowth had caused widespread municipal corruption by a gang of organized political plunderers.
 Operating in their own individual best interests, the city government held control of San Francisco at the expense of the honest and respectable citizens of the city.

-However, on May 14, 1856, James King, the editor of the Bulletin newspaper, who had persistently exposed the misdeeds of the political powers, was murdered by a low life politician and known ballot-box stuffer named James Casey.
-Trusting that the political machine would take care of him, Casey surrendered himself, partly for protection from King’s friends.
+However, on May 14, 1856, James King, the editor of the Bulletin newspaper, who had persistently exposed the misdeeds of the political powers, was murdered by a low-life politician and known ballot-box stuffer named James Casey.
+Trusting that the political machine would take care of him, Casey surrendered partly for protection from King’s friends.

-Weary of the corruption, the response was immediate and the organization of a new vigilante group was rapid.
-Charles Doane, an experienced soldier was given charge of the military details and soon took over a commercial warehouse which he converted as an armory and drill hall.
-Sacramento Street, it was popularly named Fort Gunnybags, was complete with cannons mounted behind its walls and served as the vigilante group’s headquarters.
+Weary of the corruption, the response was immediate, and the organization of a new vigilante group was rapid.
+Charles Doane, an experienced soldier, was given charge of the military details and soon took over a commercial warehouse which he converted as an armory and drill hall.
+Sacramento Street, popularly named Fort Gunnybags, was complete with cannons mounted behind its walls and served as the vigilante group’s headquarters.

-The politicians were obviously dismayed at the suddenness of the groups’ preparation.
-Resisting, they immediately gathered up the police and a number of hoodlum constituents and began to attack the vigilantes’ headquarters.
+The politicians were dismayed at the suddenness of the groups’ preparation.
+Resisting, they immediately gathered up the police and several hoodlum constituents and began to attack the vigilantes’ headquarters.
 However, their efforts were faint-hearted in the face of the determined attitude of the vigilantes.

 The politicians then appealed to Governor J. Neely Johnson, but when he failed to intervene, they requested help from the federal forces, who also failed to assist.

 The Sunday following King’s murder, the well-armed Vigilance Committee overpowered the guards at the jail and removed Casey and another prisoner named Charles Cora, returning them to the warehouse.
-There, they were given a fair trial, found guilty, and were publicly executed.
+They were given a fair trial, found guilty, and publicly executed.

-Though the political machine was thoroughly cowed, the Committee continued its efforts to purify the government by exiling politicians, criminals, and taking the reins of government.
+Though the political machine was thoroughly cowed, the Committee continued its efforts to purify the government by exiling politicians and criminals and taking the reins of government.
 Once the corrupted officials were replaced and their “messes” cleaned up, the Vigilance Committee disbanded, thus ending one of the most remarkable instances of a revolt by decent citizens against a corrupt city government.

-The exiled politicians subsequently sued Coleman for sums amounting to a total of $1,500,000, but the suits were all defeated.
-Both Coleman and the Vigilance Committee were upheld by every court in both the East and West which considered the cases.
+The exiled politicians subsequently sued Coleman for sums amounting to $1,500,000, but the suits were all defeated.
+Both Coleman and the Vigilance Committee were upheld by every court in the East and West which considered the cases.